This article explains SSProtect Licensing.

 License Seat Associations

-Organizations are formed with a pre-configured number of Licenses.
+Organizations are formed with a pre-configured number of Seats.
 If you Sign-Up with a new Organization, as described in the article, Creating an Account, you will by default start with 5 (Trial) License Seats that operate as noted in the previous paragraphs - however only after assigned to an Account.

 Refer to the article, Seats, Deleting, and Purging for more information.